adalbertjnr/kubetime-scaler/README.md

         value: ""
 ```

-The config belo will enable postgres.
+The config below will enable postgres.

 ```yaml
 containers: